 - Healthcare Finance

-Some of the courses you’re likely to encounter in an MBA program include:
+The courses you’re likely to encounter in an MBA program include the following:

 - Organizational Theory and Behavior